-Insoluble calcium oxalate crystals are organised in bundles known as raphides when the cat chews or bites the Chinese evergreen the calcium oxalate crystals penetrate the oral tissue leading to intense pain, purning and irritation of the mouth and gastrointestinal tract.
+Insoluble calcium oxalate crystals are organised in bundles known as raphides when the cat chews or bites the plant, calcium oxalate crystals penetrate the oral tissue leading to intense pain, burning and irritation of the mouth and gastrointestinal tract.
 In rare cases, upper airway swelling can lead to breathing difficulty.

 - Family: Araceae

 - Botanical name: Aglaonema spp.

 - Common names: Chinese evergreen, Philippine evergreen, Poison dart plant, Diamond bay, Emerald bay, Moonlight bay, Stripes